 From amateurs starting their NFT journey to famous investors, musicians, and entrepreneurs, you will find many different people using OpenSea as their only NFT marketplace.
 Some of the most famous users include Mark Cuban, 3LAU, Tim Ferriss, and Ashton Kutcher.
-There is no shortage of the most popular and sought-after NFT collections on OpenSea.
+There is no shortage of the most popular and sought-after NFT collections and NFT projects on OpenSea.

 Fees on OpenSea are straightforward as well.
 You will need to pay a one-time account initialization fee before you can list anything on the OpenSea Market.
 Once initialized, you can now mint and sell NFTs.